UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 This person could be anyone, your mom or dad, your aunt or cousin.

-It could be baby-boomers who were retired, Millennials who were creating a career for themselves or a GenX’ers who had grown tired of the corporate suit-and-tie-world and was looking for other ways to make a living.
+It could be baby-boomers who were retired, Millennials who were creating a career for themselves or GenX’ers who had grown tired of the corporate suit-and-tie-world and was looking for other ways to make a living.

 #### A lot of options here, agree?